United States Office of War Information: Bureau of Motion Pictures

 The OWI Bureau of Motion Pictures (BMP) headed by Lowell Mellet worked with the Hollywood movie studios to produce films that advanced American war aims.
 According to Elmer Davis, "The easiest way to inject a propaganda idea into most people's minds is to let it go through the medium of an entertainment picture when they do not realize that they are being propagandized."
 Successful films depicted the Allied armed forces as valiant "Freedom fighters", and advocated for civilian participation, such as conserving fuel or donating food to troops.

 The BMP's first act was the creation and distribution of a "Manual for the Motion-Picture Industry" this provided guidance on how to promote Anti-Fascist democratic principles.
 The influence of this was limited and instead they began to request scripts to review and approve.
 By 1943 every major Hollywood studio (except Paramount Pictures) allowed the OWI to examine their film scripts.
 OWI evaluated whether each film would promote the honor of the Allies' mission.
 Unlike the office of the Production Code whose approval was required for major studio releases, the OWI's role was advisory, and they lacked the power to prevent films from release.
 However, the Office of Censorship could deny a film an export license.

 The BMP created documentaries and training films for soldiers.
 Their first release was The World At War, produced and edited by Sam Spewack.
 The Why We Fight series directed by Frank Capra was shown to American soldiers to explain and justify America's involvement in the war.
 By July 1942 OWI administrators realized that the best way to reach American audiences was to present war films in conjunction with feature films and some documentaries such as Why We Fight received theatrical release.

+Bureau of Overseas Intelligence

+The Bureau of Overseas Intelligence was formed in August 1943.
+It replaced the Bureau of Research and Analysis.